fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Many of the data types have a type member (`Repr`) and an `.Aux` type alias on
+Many of the types in Shapeless have a type member (`Repr`) and an `.Aux` type
-their companion that makes the second type visible.
-This allows us to request
+alias on their companion that makes the second type visible.
+This allows us to
-the `Generic[Foo]` for a type `Foo` without having to provide the verbose type
+request the `Generic[Foo]` for a type `Foo` without having to provide the
-of the generic representation, instead generated by a `.materialize` macro:
+generic representation, which is generated by a macro.

 {lang="text"}
 ~~~~~~~~